-Name Description Units Default TNOM, T_MEASURED Reference temperature; the temperature at which the model parameters were measured °C 27 T_ABS If specified, defines the absolute model temperature overriding the global temperature defined using .TEMP °C .TEMP T_REL_GLOBAL Offsets global temperature defined using .TEMP.
+Name Description Units Default TNOM, T_MEASURED Reference temperature; the temperature at which the model parameters were measured °C 27 T_ABS If specified, defines the absolute model temperature overriding the global temperature defined using .TEMP °C .ТЕМР T_REL_GLOBAL Offsets global temperature defined using .TEMP.
 Overridden by T_ABS °C 0.0 VFBFLAG Capacitor model selector used by Hspice.
 An error will be raised if this parameter and the CAPMOD parameter are set to values not supported by SIMetrix 0 BINFLAG Parameter used by Hspice.
-An error will be raised if this parameter is set to a value other than zero 0

-Name Description Units Default LREF Ignored WREF Ignored SFVTFLAG Ignored TT Level = 7 only.
+An error will be raised if this parameter is set to a value other than zero 0 LREF Ignored WREF Ignored SFVTFLAG Ignored TT Level = 7 only.
 Reverse diode transit time S 0.0 L Level = 7 only.
 Channel length.
 Overridden by instance parameter m DEFL option W Level = 7 only.
 Channel width.
 Overridden by instance parameter m DEFW option RG Level = 7 only.
-Gate resistance $\Omega$ 0.0 RD Level = 7 only.
-Drain resistance $\Omega$ 0.0 RS Level = 7 only.
-Source resistance $\Omega$ 0.0 RB Level = 7 only.
-Bulk resistance $\Omega$ 0.0 RDS Level = 7 only.
-Drain-source leakage resistance Ω $\infty$ JSSW Level = 7 only.
+Gate resistance Ω 0.0 RD Level = 7 only.
+Drain resistance Ω 0.0 RS Level = 7 only.
+Source resistance Ω 0.0 RB Level = 7 only.
+Bulk resistance Ω 0.0 RDS Level = 7 only.
+Drain-source leakage resistance Ω ∞ JSSW Level = 7 only.
 Alias for JSW.
 F/m 0.0

-4.26.4 Further Documentation
+4.28.4 Further Documentation

-Original Berkeley documentation is provided on the CDROM and at our web site.
-Please visit "Further Documentation" on page 99 for details.
+Original Berkeley documentation may be found at our web site.
+Please visit Further Documentation for details.

-4.26.5 Process Binning
+4.28.5 Process Binning

 BSIM3 devices may be binned according to length and width.
-Refer to "Model Binning" on page 33 for details.
+Refer to Model Binning for details.

-4.27 BSIM4 MOSFETs
+4.29 BSIM4 MOSFETs